February 09, 2022

 - All domain admins underwent password resets

-- Following these initial containment actions, the organisation retained a Datto partner to take over the full investigation and remaining cleanup actions.
+- Following these initial containment actions, the organization retained a Datto partner to take over the full investigation and remaining cleanup actions.

 Initial Response Support Is Most Critical